wkalt/puppetdb/documentation/pdb_support_guide.markdown

     * Slow queries

-Slow queries are the main concern here, since most errors here have already been seen in the PuppetDB logs.
+Slow queries are the main concern here, since most errors here have already been seen in the PDB logs.
 Slow queries frequently occur on deletes related to garbage collection and in queries against event-counts and aggregate-event-counts.
 Garbage collection deletes only run periodically, so some degree of slowness there is not generally an issue.